|Updated: 6 January 2020.

-Information Today, Inc. uses certain third-party partner companies that also send cookies to your computer/device via your web browser.
+Information Today, Inc. uses the following third-party partner companies that also send cookies to your computer/device via your web browser:

-We use Google's DoubleClick for Publishers to serve ads on our websites.
+We use Google Ad Manager to serve ads on our websites.
 These cookies are very similar to the Google Analytics cookie described above, but are specific to the display of advertising on our websites.
 User data is anonymous.